pcoet/pcoet.github.io/about.md

 ## About the content

 The posts are primarily intended as documentation for tasks I've had to google one time too many.
 If anyone else finds them useful, better still.
-The tutorials assume that you're working on a Mac (or other *nix machine) and that you have some basic familiarity with a Unix environment and with the technologies being discussed.
-For example, the tutorials won't explain how to install Node.js and npm.
+The tutorials assume that you're working on a Mac (or other *nix machine) and that you have some basic familiarity with a Unix environment and with standard dev tools.
+For example, the tutorials won't explain how to install Node.js or work with Git.
 The info is readily available, if you need it.

 ## About the title